-As part of the processes of reviewing the internal models in connection with the targeted review of internal models (TRIM), pbb transferred sub-portfolios to the standardised approach (see line 8 of table EU CR8) in the fourth quarter of 2019; this essentially affects loans to sovereigns and financial institutions.
-In parallel, pbb is revising the remaining IRBA models (line 4 of table EU CR8) for the main portfolios in commercial real estate financing in line with the regulatory regulations, and in particular the EBA guidelines.
-This process of revising models is expected to be finalised in the course of 2020.
+pbb is revising the remaining IRBA models for the main portfolios in commercial real estate financing in line with the regulatory regulations, and in particular the EBA guidelines.
 The aim is to identify a new model landscape which considerably reduces the complexity.
+This model revision process is expected to be finalised in the course of 2021 and, due to the Covid-19 pandemic, a regulatory review necessary for the use of the models is expected to be carried out in the first quarter of 2022.
 As of 31 December 2019, due consideration had been given to the intended new risk weightings in the core portfolio by way of a higher calibration of the LGDs (loss given default).
-This has resulted in an increase in the risk-weighted assets, which the pbb Group has dimensioned to an expected Basel IV-compliant level.